oshaughnessy/mu-wordpress/README.md

 Commit your changes and push them back up to your GitHub account:

     git commit -a -m'first config' && git push

+Let's create a keypair you can use to debug any issues that might come up on your containerized EC2 instances:

+    aws ec2 create-key-pair --key-name mu-wordpress | jq -r .KeyMaterial > mu-wordpress.pem

 Start up your pipeline, which will deploy to 2 environments, "dev" and "prod":